dsyang/pyKaruga/README.md

 a python game written with pyGame and 2 player support because I can't find good vertical scrolling shooters.

+You control a special spaceship that has special "polarity" power.
+While enemy ships can only be one polarity (white or black), your ship can switch between the two.

+Your ship's shield system is also unique.
+If your ship is in white polarity and gets hit by a white bolt, it absorbs the energy and increases its shield power, but if it's hit by a black polarity bolt, its shields take a hit.
+The opposite happens when your ship is in black polarity.

+Enemy ships however, are not as sophisticated as yours.
+If they get hit by a bolt of of the same polarity, they will take damage.
+However, if they are hit by a bolt of the opposite polarity, they will take double the damage!

+Can you survive the onslaught?
+Find out by playing!

 **Requirements:**

 +  Python